appellod/example-serverless-application/README.md

 ```
 npm run generate-model -- [ModelName]
 ```
-This will generate a new model file within the models/ folder.
+This will generate a new model file within the models/ directory and a test file within the test/models/ directory.
 Data modeling is done using [Mongoose](http://mongoosejs.com/).
 Add any attributes, indexes, hooks or methods that you need.

 Note that a *mock()* function is generated with each model to make testing easier.
 Any required attributes should be set using [Chance](https://github.com/chancejs/chancejs) if they are not supplied as